10 Tips to Improve Your Speech

 Smiling (whenever necessary and appropriate) helps take fear away from your mind.
 Research has proven that a person’s state of mind may be affected by his physiology.

-When you appear happy, confident and positive, your mind is forgets about fear and you’re left to enjoy your presentation.
+When you appear happy, confident and positive, your mind forgets about fear and you’re left to enjoy your presentation.

 Smile and the whole world smiles with you!